 Less stringent standards may be applied to children under 14 years of age than to those aged 14 and above.

-Before entering the Club house, please turn off:
+Before entering the Club house, please turn off or switch to silent:

 On arrival, please report to the Front Desk, then: